Home

 The Board of Directors sends its best wishes to all.
 The last five three years have been challenging for the Foundation as fundraisers and events were postponed or canceled.
 See the newsletter for information on all planned activities.

-The March-April 2025 Newsletter includes information about activities and events.
+The May-June 2025 Newsletter includes information about activities and events.
 Click here to review the current newsletter.
 The following is a summary of articles and activities described in the newsletter.

 It was a festive day with music, great Italian food, twelve vendors selling their wares, dancing, a large silent auction, children getting their face painted and playing games in the Children’s corner.
 It was estimated that over 800 people attended La Festa, attracting people not only from Sonoma County but also from the South Bay and other parts of the state.
 For a gallery of photos from the day, click here.